SASAI – Shared Audit and Supplier Assessment Initiative

 How will I gain access to the results of the audit?

-A standardized audit report, produced by independent professional auditors, will be available for interested parties at the EANM Office against a service fee.
+A standardized audit report, produced by independent professional auditors, is available for interested parties at the EARL Office against a service fee.
+Download and complete the corresponding audit report order form (see above), and remit it via email to email@example.com to place your order.

 What is the cost of the audit report?